yellendhar08/Movie-Recommendation-System/README.md

 This is a **Content-Based Movie Recommender Web App** that suggests movies based on a selected movie using cosine similarity on movie metadata like genres, keywords, cast, and crew.

 Hosted Live 👉 [Streamlit App Link](https://movie-recommender-system-io.streamlit.app)
-*Replace the above with your actual deployed link*

 ---